The Rooftop Farm Wimbledon

 Wimbledon Honey

-The Rooftop Farm also houses three carefully maintained apiaries, home to our (approximately 180,000) honeybees.
+The Rooftop Farm also houses four carefully maintained apiaries, home to our (approximately 40,000) honeybees.

-Looked after by BeeUrban – a community-focused beekeeping organisation dedicated to sustainable urban apiculture, our bees produce an average of 360 jars of local honey each year, with the flavour influenced by what was grown in the garden that season.
+Looked after by BeeUrban – a beekeeping organisation dedicated to sustainable urban apiculture, our bees produce an average of 480 jars of local honey each year, with the flavour influenced by the local gardens and green spaces they visit and pollinate.

 Creating a Circular Economy